 The owner of equipment has to face important issues such as: the timeous replacement of plant; whether or not to take advantage of extended warranties offered by original equipment manufacturers (OEMs), and whether to purchase parts from original manufacturers or use alternative replacement parts.

-ESP originally started business to provide alternate parts for CAT end users.
-The company has since expanded into the diesel engine parts supply market to meet the needs of operators of Komatsu, Cummins and Detroit engines.
+ESP originally started it’s business to provide alternate parts for Caterpillar earthmoving machines.
+The company has since expanded into diesel engine parts to meet the needs of operators of Komatsu, Volvo, Cummins and Detroit engines.

 In addition, the company offers a broad range of multi brand ground engaging tools (G.E.T) such as grader blades, cutting edges and end bits, bucket tips and adapters, ripper shanks, half arrow edges and bucket lips.
-ESP offers famous brand names such as MTG, ESCO, ETE, SHARK, FUTURA, and also its own ESP brand of G.E.T.
+ESP offers famous brand names such as MTG, ETE, TGW, Metisa and also its own ESP brand of G.E.T.

-Another prominent part of ESP business is the supply of components for crawler undercarriages and the rebuilding of such components as idlers, sprockets and grouser shoes.
+Another prominent part of ESP business is the supply of components for crawler undercarriages and the rebuilding and reconditioning of components such as track groups, link assemblies, idlers, sprocket rims and grouser shoes (track shoes).
 ESP has fully equipped undercarriage workshops in Johannesburg, Cape Town and Durban and offers an extensive warranty on repairs and spares.

-Through the acquisition of Mayne and Allen in 1987, ESP acquired the Berco distributorship and entered the undercarriage market in South Africa.
+Through the acquisition of Mayne and Allen in 1987, ESP acquired the Berco undercarriage distributorship and entered the undercarriage market in South Africa.
 Berco, a German owned company who are based in Copparo, Italy is a world leader in the supply of crawler undercarriages.
 Later in 2003, ESP acquired AMT Services (Pty) Ltd, the ITM distributor of undercarriage who were based in Johannesburg, Cape Town and Durban.
-AMT were fierce competitors to ESP and had been in the undercarriage and ground engaging tool business since 1980.
-ESP, has since consolidated the AMT business into ESP and today remains the authorised distributor for both the Berco and ITM brands of undercarriage.
+ESP, has since consolidated the AMT business into ESP and today remains the authorised distributor for Berco undercarriage.
 In 2012, ESP added the KBJ brand of undercarriage to its range.
-The KBJ brand is owned by Hoe Leong Corporation, Singapore and their range of KBJ brand undercarriage is manufactured by themselves in both Korea and China.
+The KBJ brand is owned by Hoe Leong Corporation, who are based in Singapore and their range of KBJ brand undercarriage is manufactured by themselves in both Korea and China.
 ESP is the exclusive distributor for the KBJ undercarriage brand.

-Complaints by operators of earthmoving equipment about the high cost of parts from some OEMs were probably true.
-The difference in price between genuine and replacement parts could be attributed to the higher operating costs and the need for OEMs to maintain 100% availability.
+Complaints by operators of earthmoving equipment about the high cost of parts from some Original Equipment Manufacturer (OEM) were probably true.
+The difference in price between genuine and replacement parts could be attributed to the higher operating costs and the need for the OEM to maintain 100% availability.

-This provides ESP with a business opportunity, which is to supply parts at a lower cost than the OEMs.
+This provides ESP with a business opportunity, which is to supply aftermarket and replacement parts at a lower cost than the OEM.
 It is expensive to run an OEM company but in the case of ESP, its costs are also high, because the company provides a comparable parts service to that of an OEM.
 ESP supplies fast moving parts and also stocks slow moving components.

 The buyer who is in the market to purchase a new machine should carefully assess the availability of parts.
 A buyer can be assured of a good deal on parts for machines which are well serviced in terms of OEM parts and equivalent replacement parts.
 Prices will be more competitive.
 Prices tend to be higher for parts for machines for which there is no alternative supply of parts.
 ESP believes that competition keeps OEM prices down.

 There was a time when buyers were sceptical about buying “pirate” parts.
-ESP had overcome the challenge by convincing buyers that replacement parts supplied by ESP came from reputable manufacturers, often the same manufacturers which supplied components to OEMs.
+ESP had overcome the challenge by convincing buyers that the aftermarket and replacement parts supplied by ESP, came from reputable manufacturers, often the same manufacturers which supplied components to the OEM.

 Buyers recognised the savings and ESP invited their customers to its branches to satisfy themselves with regard to quality and back up service.
 ESP is particularly careful not to buy inferior quality into stock.
 It has taken years for ESP to build up its name and inferior products can break down its reputation very quickly.

-ESP continually compares its costs of replacement parts to that charged by the OEMs.
-In general, ESP has found that a basket of machine parts are on average 40% less than the OEMs, and on engine parts a savings of approximately 30% can be realised.
-In the case of undercarriage, it depend on the brand that is being used to compare costs to that of the OEM’s.
-Italian manufactured undercarriage is on average 25% below the cost of the OEMs, whilst Korean manufactured undercarriage can reflect a savings of up to 40% against the cost of most OEMs.
-The cost comparison for replacement non-original GET as compared to the OEMs can realise savings of 35%.
+ESP continually compares its costs of replacement parts to that charged by the OEM.
+In general, ESP has found that a basket of machine parts are on average are 45% less than the OEM and on engine parts a savings of approximately 40% can be realised.
+In the case of undercarriage, it depends on the brand that is being used to compare costs to that of the OEM.
+Italian manufactured undercarriage is on average 25% below the cost of the OEM, whilst Korean manufactured undercarriage can reflect a savings of up to 40% against the cost of most OEM companies.
+The cost comparison for replacement of non-original GET as compared to the OEM can realise savings of between 35% up to 45%.